 Pfizer's Global Health & Social Impact team is responsible for administering the Pfizer PAP on behalf of PPAF a non-profit 501(c)(3) private operating foundation.
-Except as described below or in the PAP/IPAP SOP, or as otherwise approved in advance by Pricing & Access Legal, Pfizer Colleagues must not be involved in the development, operation, or management of the Pfizer PAP.
+Except as described below or in the PAP/IPAP SOP, or as otherwise approved in advance by Pricing & Access Legal, with limited exceptions, Pfizer Colleagues must not be involved in the development, operation, or management of the Pfizer PAP.

 - Budget The Pfizer PAP budget is a component of the Global Health & Social Impact budget within the Corporate Affairs budget and, consistent with Company procedures related to budget approval, is approved by the Pfizer Executive Leadership Team.
 Brand teams indirectly fund the Pfizer PAP operations through permanent budget transfers to Global Health Partnerships & Social Impact and/or GH&SI charges, as needed, to a quarterly topside adjusting entry to the Pizer Biopharmaceuticals Group.
 As part of this process, relevant Commercial Colleagues may communicate with Global Health & Social Impact Colleagues to understand Global Health & Social Impacts' requests for budget transfers.
 As part of these communications, Global Health & Social Impact team may provide relevant Pfizer PAP data (e.g., PAP utilization or forecasting data, and information about expected administrative costs). - Operations Except for Pfizer Colleagues acting on behalf of or in service of PPAF, or appropriately involved in establishing and approving the Pfizer PAP budget in accordance with the PAP/IPAP SOP, Pfizer Colleagues may not be involved in the management or operations of the Pfizer PAP.
+Further, with very limited exceptions as provided in the Pfizer Patient Assistance Program & Institutional Pfizer

-Further, Pfizer Colleagues must not seek to influence Global Health & Social Impact' management or operation of the Pfizer PAP, including but not limited to decisions regarding whether to include a Product in the Pfizer PAP, the patient or institutional eligibility criteria, and other program terms and conditions.
+Assistance Program SOP, Pfizer Colleagues must not seek to influence Global Health & Social Impact' management or operation of the Pfizer PAP, including but not limited to decisions regarding whether to include a Product in the Pfizer PAP, the patient or institutional eligibility criteria, and other program terms and conditions.